-Nina Millns studied English Literature at Sheffield University and Acting at East 15.
+Nina Millns is a writer and script editor who studied English Literature at Sheffield University and Acting at East 15.
 She completed a clowning workshop with the infamous Phillippe Gaulier and studied improvisation with the Free Association, Showstoppers and Monkey Toast.
 She founded the comedy collective Bad Handshake and is a member of the Criterion New Writers.

 Nina’s play DELETE was longlisted for the PapaTango Award, chosen for the RADA and Actor Awareness festivals and featured on BBC Radio 4.
-Recent commissions include Mortem – a nine-part series for BBC Sounds.
+Recent commissions include writing and script editing a series for BBC Sounds.

 As an activist, Nina was celebrated by the Huffington Post on International Women’s Day for her involvement in the UK #MeToo movement.
 She has consulted on Equity Union’s report on sexual harassment in the industry, attended the House of Commons and works with On Road Media, a charity supporting activists engaging with the media.